Vignesh-Hariharan/fraud-detection-pipeline/README.md

 An end-to-end ML pipeline for detecting fraudulent credit card transactions using Snowflake, dbt, and Python.

+> **What this project taught me:** More features ≠ better models.
+The 6-feature baseline outperformed the 15-feature model, and investigating why uncovered real issues: feature leakage from point-in-time aggregation, label-derived inputs, and ID columns fed to the classifier.
+Those lessons — not the precision score — are the main takeaway here.
+Details in the [Key Learnings](#key-learnings) section.

 ## Project Context

-- Complete data pipeline from raw data to predictions
+- Complete data pipeline from raw data to predictions (1.3M Kaggle transactions)
-- Modern data stack implementation (Snowflake, dbt, Python)
+- Modern data stack: Snowflake, dbt, Python, Snowflake Cortex ML
-- ML workflow using Snowflake Cortex
+- Iterative feature engineering: built in two phases, then compared results
-- Automated alerting system
+- Automated Slack alerting for high-risk transactions

 ## What This Pipeline Does